top of page

 Click around to see other listings or services from the same host.
 Then read all their reviews.
 Are the reviews thoughtful and unique?
 Or are they eerily similar—copied and pasted from one property to another?
 Identical reviews across listings (without sourcing) can mean the host is repackaging content to boost their profile.

-Red flag: Pay attention to repeated patterns in negative reviews—if multiple guests mention the same issue (like spotty communication, unclean conditions, or last-minute cancellations), that’s usually a sign it’s not just a one-off experience
+Max Travel Abroad Tip: Pay attention to repeated patterns in negative reviews—if multiple guests mention the same issue (like spotty communication, unclean conditions, or last-minute cancellations), that’s usually a sign it’s not just a one-off experience.
+Don’t be distracted by glowing, generic reviews.
+Look for the off-hand comments: “Bring your own fan,” “The stairwell is dark,” or “The café downstairs is loud.”
+Those are the details that make or break a stay.

 4. Use Google Reverse Image Search to Cross-Check Listings